GradeAppeal/Project/README.md

 # GradeBoost
 GradeBoost is a website.
 It is more than a website.
 It is a vision statement.
 Vision statement vision statement more stuff in the vision statement.
-Vision statement vision statement more stuff in the vision statement.
-Vision statement vision statement more stuff in the vision statement.
-Vision statement vision statement more stuff in the vision statement.
-Vision statement vision statement more stuff in the vision statement.
-Vision statement vision statement more stuff in the vision statement.
-Vision statement vision statement more stuff in the vision statement.
-Vision statement vision statement more stuff in the vision statement.
-Vision statement vision statement more stuff in the vision statement.
-Vision statement vision statement more stuff in the vision statement.
-Vision statement vision statement more stuff in the vision statement.
-Vision statement vision statement more stuff in the vision statement.

 Here is our:
 - [UI Mockup](https://mockitt.wondershare.com/proto/design/pb2lm85ei8u8u7byu)